DanielBergThomsen/Comparing-K-FAC-and-EKFAC-to-Standard-Methods-on-Deep-Learning-Benchmark-Problems/README.md

 To reproduce our experiemnts results, please run train_autoencoder.py and train_different_networks.py first to:
   1. download MNIST or CIFAR-10
   2. choose mini-batch size (and the network architecture to use in the second experiment)
-  2. choose KFAC version and mini-batch size or network names
   3. Training logs are automatically saved in the logs folder so finally, run plot_experiment_1.ipynb, and plot_experiment_2.py to reproduce our experiments results.

 The reason why we seperate training and plotting in different files is that training is computationally expensive, which usually takes hours to train on a GPU, and plotting only takes seconds to finish.
 It would be much convenient to check the reproducibility by seperating training and plotting.